KDE/kf5book/kconfig/introduction-to-kconfig.in.md

 @@snippet(examples/all.cpp, reading, cpp)

-As can be seen from the above, you can mix reads from different `KConfigGroup` objects created on the same `KConfig` object.
+In the example above, one can mix reads from different `KConfigGroup` objects created on the same `KConfig` object.
 The read methods take the key, which is case sensitive, as the first argument and the default value as the second argument.
 This argument controls what kind of data, e.g. a color in line 74 above, is to be expected as well as the type of object returned.
 The returned object is wrapped in a `QVariant` to make this magic happen.

 If no such key currently exists in the configuration object, the default value is returned instead.
 If there is a localized (e.g. translated into another language) entry for the key that matches the current locale, that is returned.